 2. Accidental Death Policy

 While standard life insurance policies cover most causes of death, accidental death and dismemberment policies, or AD&D, only cover deaths due to accidents and do not provide benefits for the diagnosis or treatment of COVID-19.
 Companies will deny ADD claims if the insured died of illness or disease.
 COVID-19 related deaths are considered due to natural causes, not accidents, and are not covered by most accidental death policies.
-If you purchased a life insurance policy with an accidental death rider, the life insurance coverage will cover a COVID-19 related claim and you will receive a payout on it, but the accidental death rider amount will be denied.
+If you purchased a life insurance policy with an accidental death rider, it will cover a COVID-19 related claim and you will receive the life insurance payout on it, but the accidental death benefit amount will be denied.

 3. Critical Illness Policy